anngroong/podcasts/content/episode/325-rafael-ishkhanyan-political-prisoners-in-armenia-hate-speech-laws-samvel-vardanyan-narek-malyan-armen-grigorian.md

 # Wrap-up

-All right, that’s our [show](https://podcasts.groong.org/), we hope you found it useful.
+All right, that’s our [Spotlight on Silence](https://podcasts.groong.org/), we hope you found it useful.
 Please find us on [Social Media](https://lintr.ee/groong) and follow us everywhere you get your Armenian news.

 Thanks to **Laura Osborn** for the music on our podcasts.